Credit Suisse Asset Management suspends supply chain finance funds

-March 1 (Reuters) - Credit Suisse Asset Management CSGN.S said on Monday that it has suspended redemptions from its supply chain finance funds.
+March 1 (Reuters) - Credit Suisse Asset Management CSGN.S said on Monday that it has suspended redemptions from its multi-billion dollar supply chain finance funds.

 In a note to investors, the asset manager said that "a certain part of the subfunds' assets is currently subject to considerable uncertainties with respect to their accurate valuation", and that as a result it had taken the decision to suspend them.

+London-based Greensill Capital helps manage the supply chain finance funds, originating and processing the credits which go into the funds and helping to secure buyers of bonds.

+Greensill is part-owned by the SoftBank Vision Fund, part of Japan's Softbank Group 9984.T.

-The announcement came hours after the Wall Street Journal reported the Swiss lender was trying to reduce its exposure to supply chain finance firm Greensill Capital.
+The Wall Street Journal on Monday reported the Swiss lender was trying to reduce its exposure to supply chain finance firm Greensill Capital.

-Credit Suisse had sourced supply chain finance notes for several of its supply chain finance funds exclusively from Greensill, but terminated that agreement last year.

 ((rachel.armstrong@thomsonreuters.com; +44 207 5423365; Reuters Messaging: rachel.armstrong.thomsonreuters.com@reuters.net))